Last updated on June 7th, 2023

 This is probably our favorite district in Istanbul and it may become a favorite one for you too.
 Even though the location is a bit far from the city, a visit here will make you feel like you are somewhere else in Europe but not in Turkey.

 It became popular because of unique architecture, namely – wooden houses in Ottoman style right near the sea.
 Arnavutkoy is one of the greenest areas in Istanbul.
 Here, you can find a few stunning gardens and parks.

 The territory is inhabited by a small Greek community, which has its own church – Taksiarhi Rum.
 It is the largest Greek church in Istanbul and is worth a visit.
 It will impress you with its ancient architecture, mosaics, and frescoes.

-But the main reason I recommend to visit is not even that.
+But the main reason I recommend visiting is not even that.
 The entire neighborhood is absolutely cute and peaceful.
 It differs so much from the rest of Istanbul.
-Nice houses, cozy coffee shops, popular bars and actually the nicest waiters in entire Istanbul are here.
+Nice houses, cozy coffee shops, popular bars, and actually the nicest waiters in entire Istanbul are here.
 It is so relaxing and entertaining to walk the narrow streets of Arnavutkoy.

 Since it is a bit far from the center, you’d need to go there by bus.
 The best way is to catch a bus in Besiktas that goes to Bebek and exit in Arnavutkoy.

 From the sea, this district looks like a small Amsterdam, seriously.